pbuckner/x-plane_plugins/XPython/docs/source/development/modules/processing.rst

           * <0 number of flightloops until next callback

-        .. note:: Laminar documentation indicates the second parameter to the callback is

-                *inElapsedTimeSinceLastFlightLoop*: the wall time since any flight loop was dispatched.
+        .. note:: Laminar documentation indicates the second parameter to the callback is *inElapsedTimeSinceLastFlightLoop*: the wall time since any flight loop was dispatched.
                 This is not correct: it is total sim elapsed time independent of your callback.

-  *phase* is one of :ref:`XPLMFlightLoopPhaseType`, to have your callback run before or after X-Plane integrates the flight model.

   Try to run your flight loop as *infrequently* as is practical, and suspend it (using return value 0) when you do not need it; lots of flight loop callbacks that